Weapons in Star Trek: Phaser

 Phasers are common and versatile phased array pulsed energy projectile weapons, first seen in the original Star Trek series and later in almost all subsequent films and television spin-offs.
 Phasers range in size from small arms to starship-mounted weaponry.
+Phasers can either fire projectile like energy bolts or directed energy beams like a raygun.

-Though they seem to discharge in a continuous "beam", close observation reveals that phasers actually discharge a stream of pulsed energy projectiles into the target.
-Phaser output can be adjusted in both area of effect and output: a typical hand phaser can be adjusted so that it will merely shock or stun a living organism, while the effects of higher settings range from burning, and disintegration to true vaporization.
+Phaser output can be adjusted in both area of effect and output: a typical hand phaser can be adjusted so that it will merely shock or stun a living organism, while the effects of higher settings range from burning, disintegration, or to true vaporization.
 This versatility means they can also be used as welding torches or cutting tools, and can create heat sources by firing at a large, solid object (like a rock).
 The stream can be adjusted to strike multiple targets at once, strike a single target with precision, or even destroy large amounts of material.
 Phasers can be set to overload, whereby they build up a force-chamber explosion by continuously generating energy without releasing it; the resulting blast can destroy most natural objects within a 50 meter radius.
 The overload process is marked by a distinctive sound that increases in volume and frequency until it is deactivated or it detonates.
 Personal phasers can be made small enough to fit in the user's palm and still be lethal.
-Larger and more powerful phaser rifles are commonly issued to security personnel.
+Larger and more powerful phaser rifles are issued to security personnel.

-Ship-mounted phasers have a similar range of functions on a larger scale: The phasers on the USS Enterprise could be used as an "anti-missile" defense to destroy incoming projectiles, stun entire city blocks full of people, destroy cities, and even destroy entire asteroids up to a given size.
-The ship's phaser system was also said to be capable of destroying continents.
+Ship-mounted phasers have a similar range of functions on a larger scale: The phasers on the USS Enterprise can be used as an "anti-missile" defense to destroy incoming projectiles, stun entire city blocks full of people, destroy cities, and even destroy entire asteroids up to a given size.
+The ship's phaser system is also said to be capable of destroying continents.

-Although starships are frequently shown firing their phasers while at Warp speeds across the various Star Trek series, this was generally avoided during *The Next Generation*, and the Star Trek: The Next Generation Technical Manual stated that it was impossible.
+Although starships are frequently shown firing their phasers while at Warp speeds across the various Star Trek series, this was generally avoided during The Next Generation, and the Star Trek: The Next Generation Technical Manual states that it is impossible.
 The Star Trek: Deep Space Nine Technical Manual, on the other hand, describes an "ACB-jacketed beam device" as the mechanism which allows phasers to function at Warp speeds.

-According to later series, phasers release a beam of fictional subatomic particles called "rapid nadion", which are then refracted ("rectified") through superconducting crystals.
+According to later series, phasers release a beam or bolt of fictional subatomic particles called "rapid nadion", which are then refracted ("rectified") through superconducting crystals.
 The Star Trek: The Next Generation Technical Manual indicates that the superconducting crystals used in phasers are called fushigi no umi, which is Japanese for "sea of mystery", and the phrase is written ふしぎの海 in the original glyphs.
 This was a homage to the 1990 anime series Fushigi no Umi no Nadia, known in North America as Nadia: The Secret of Blue Water.